miscsamchris/IdenTicket/feedback.md

  An AI Agent for referening the docs would be really helpful, Alng with a custom trained LLM for generating Nada programs.
 This would be a killer feature.

 ## 3. Encountered Errors

-What errors did you encounter while developing?
-Please describe them in detail.
+We didn't face many errors while deploying our final code.

 ## 4. Support and Resources